The Schooner Curling Club Story

 The Club Today

 Having dodged the wrecking ball twice in it’s short history, today the Schooner Club continues on and thrives, even in these tough times.
 The club facility is still owned by New Dawn and is leased from them.
 We have a strong membership base and good support from the local community to help keep the doors open.
-There are no paid employees at our club, every job is done with volunteer labor from ice making and maintenance to housekeeping, bartending and even keeping our aging equipment running, we all pitch in to help somehow.
+There are no paid employees at our club, every job is done with volunteer labor from ice making and maintenance to housekeeping, bartending and even keeping our equipment running, we all pitch in to help somehow.

 Any curlers traveling to the Sydney area and would like to visit our club and maybe even throw a rock or two are more than welcome.
 Anyone wishing to “test the ice” and try the sport of curling or if you want to get involved more permanently are also welcome to drop by, give us a call or send us an email.
 We are more than happy to have you.
 “Good Curling Everyone”.